 I wrote my first romance novel when I was 14 and a freshman in high school.
 It was inspired by Pride and Prejudice (and really, don’t we all have to write about Lizzie Bennet and Mr. Darcy, just to get it out of our heads?)
 Not only was my first book unoriginal and unexciting, but some important events in that book happened on June 31.
 I hadn’t yet learned the importance of research.
 Or, you know, just looking at a calendar.

 Fortunately I maintained enough common sense to know that I didn’t want that manuscript to ever pop up and embarrass me, so I burned it.
-I went on to write and burn five more complete novels — including the mystery where I could never figure out who did it… that taught me to plan a little further ahead.
+I went on to write and burn five more complete novels — including the romantic suspense where I could never figure out who committed the murder… that taught me to plan a little further ahead.

 With each book, I learned more about my craft — how to create compelling characters, how to develop conflict that could last through an entire book, and how to spin a story in a way that kept readers turning pages.